The Difference Between Studying Abroad & Teaching English Abroad

 Moving to Bangkok, I have no return ticket.
 I do not know when I am going home.
 I opened a bank account, got a local phone plan, and signed a lease on an apartment.
 Bangkok feels like a home instead of a temporary place to stay.

-Study abroad prepared me for teach abroad.
+Studying abroad prepared me for teaching abroad.

 When I studied abroad in Spain, I was the student.
 In Thailand, I am the teacher.
-I used to take classes everyday in Spanish and now I am teaching classes everyday in English.
+I used to take classes every day in Spanish and now I am teaching classes every day in English.
 Learning a language has helped me to teach a language, as they say.

 “In order to be a teacher, you must first be a student.”

 In both studying and teaching abroad, I am able to see what ‘everyday’ looks like in another part of the world.
-I have learned languages, met locals, developed independence, and self-reliance.
+I have learned languages, met locals, and developed independence, and self-reliance.
 I am immersed in the aspects of daily life that pass you by when you are just passing through.

-Unlike study abroad, teaching abroad enables me to interact more deeply with the culture, my colleagues, and my students.
+Unlike studying abroad, teaching abroad enables me to interact more deeply with the culture, my colleagues, and my students.
 Teaching abroad has given me the gift of contributing to the lives of others through meaningful education.

 The same phrase I repeated in those six months studying abroad still crosses my mind as I’m sitting on a beach in the islands of Thailand or sipping on a coconut I bought for 50 cents on the walk home from work.
 "This is not real life."